 60 CZK = $2.40 USD

 How can you go wrong with anything that has the words "fried," "cheese," and "sandwich" in the name?!
 This sandwich is served on a delicious bun, but the filling is deep-fried cheese.
 Yes, like a mozzarella stick in a bun!
 It's even smeared with some tartar sauce.
 Hallelujah!

 8. Open-Faced Sandwich or Obložené chlebíčky (a.k.a. garnished breads)

 19 CZK = $0.75 USD

 Oh, yes, Yet another divine sandwich.
 This time, it's open-faced or just on one slice of bread.
 The obložené chlebíčky can come with any number of toppings, but usually they come with egg.
 We originally thought our hard-boiled egg was mozzarella, funnily enough!
 What a nice surprise that was!
-Ours also came with mayo, a slice of ham, and a little parsley.
+Mine also came with mayo, a slice of ham, and a little parsley.
 Simple, but it tasted like egg salad!
 Nothing wrong with that!